 |Gymnasiums (Play Area)||20||7|

-CDC Guidance on Ventilation in Schools-Discussions of additional steps recommended by CDC for schools can be found at https://www.cdc.gov/coronavirus/2019-ncov/community/schools-childcare/schools.html
+CDC Guidance on Ventilation in Schools-Discussions of additional steps recommended by the CDC for schools can be found at https://www.cdc.gov/coronavirus/2019-ncov/community/schools-childcare/schools.html

 This reference covers many conditions for opening schools but includes ventilation.
 These primary recommendations are to follow ASHRAE guidance.